A challenging robot, perfect to have fun and learn robotics at the same time

 - The project is reproducible/ modifiable: Easy to get materials, documentation, open source code and open hardware …

-- Android APP available now. iOS APP available in 2017
+- Android APP available now. iOS APP available soon

 - There is a Playstation 3 CAMERA version for the robotics enthusiast.
 This version will allow you to modify the vision system.
 This version runs in a regular PC and allow you to modify the VISION code

 - The robot can be completely removed from table just pushing.
 So it can be removed to play Air hockey against another human or be transported

 - It’s very easy to adjust the level of the robot, for example to play with children, go to the APP configuration menu and set the difficulty.